 - Preheat oven to 400 degrees.

-- Stir together flour and baking powder, set aside.
+- Stir together sifted all-purpose flour, salt and baking powder, set aside.

 - In a large bowl, beat butter/margarine until softened.
 Add sugar and beat until fluffy.
 Add egg, vanilla extract, and almond extract and beat well.

 - Gradually add your flour/baking powder mixture and beat until well mixed.TIP: Do NOT chill dough or it will not pass through your cookie press!

 - Let your creative side out!
 Separate your dough out into portions depending on how many colors you want to tint.
 We usually do 2 – 3 colors, and sometimes we leave a section without any food coloring at all, as it gives some nice variation when you mix it with a color – Put your portioned out dough into separate small bowls, and use your food coloring to tint each portion to your desired shade.

 - If you want cookies that are one color, take that portion of dough and roll it into a log type shape (this is optional, it just helps it go into the cookie press more easily)